SomedudeX/mpeg-convert/README.md

 ## MPEG-Convert
-A python tool based on ffmpeg that makes converting between different formats/codecs a whole lot easier for the end-user
+A terminal-based python wrapper for ffmpeg that makes converting between different formats/codecs a whole lot easier for the end-user

-This tool is a simple wrapper for the ffmpeg engine to make the conversion between different video/audio formats a little easier for the folks who doesn't want to memorize twenty options to use ffmpeg.
+This tool makes using the ffmpeg engine to convert between different video/audio formats a whole lot easier for the folks who doesn't want to memorize twenty options to use ffmpeg.
 This program is not, however, a complete replacement for ffmpeg in any way.
 For that purpose, you should look look into other software such as Handbrake or DaVinci Resolve.

-Additionally, this tool has been hacked together in a couple of days, meaning that some of the finer details has not been fleshed out or extensively tested -- expect some rough corners during use.
-This tool also has not been tested or designed for multiple video/audio streams.
+Additionally, this tool has been hacked together in a couple of weeks, meaning that some of the finer details has not been fleshed out or extensively tested -- expect some rough corners during use.
+This tool also has not been tested or designed for multiple video or audio streams.

 ## Installation